I originally wrote this SABO Deadlift Shoes review after a full 6 months of thorough testing.

-These frayed edges may have been there when I got them -- I’m not sure.
-I just know that I noticed it in the first couple weeks of training, and they never got any worse even after several months.
-It hasn’t affected the strap’s functionality at all, so I consider this an predominately aesthetic flaw.
+These frayed edges may have been there when I got them — I’m not sure.
+I just know that I noticed it in the first couple of weeks of training, and they never got any worse even after several months.
+It hasn’t affected the strap’s functionality at all, so I consider this a predominately aesthetic flaw.
 I actually think it may just be extra thread leftover from a sloppy but functionally adequate sewing job in the factory.

 If this happens to your pair, you can simply snip the loose threads with scissors.
 That’s what I did after having the threads hanging out there until just recently.
 I haven’t noticed any more threads coming undone since.

-The collar has slight scratchy or abrasive feeling against your skin if you wear low socks.
+The collar has a slight scratchy or abrasive feeling against your skin if you wear low socks.
 This isn’t painful at all, but it is annoying.
-I thought it might go away after being broken in, but I still feel it after almost 4 months of use.
-The reason for the Luckily for me, and by extension you, I came up with a brilliant solution to this problem…Wait for it…...Don’t wear “no show” socks! 🙂 Ankle socks are fine.
-And obviously, any thing longer than that works, too.
+I thought it might go away after being broken in, but I still feel it after several months of use.
+The reason for the Luckily for me, and by extension you, I came up with a brilliant solution to this problem…Wait for it……Don’t wear “no show” socks! 🙂 Ankle socks are fine.
+And obviously, anything longer than that works, too.

 Non-conventional Lacing Pattern Out of the Box